-A Glimpse of Kaohsiung
+Highlights of Kaohsiung

-Duration: 4 hours
+Duration: 7 1/2 hours

-Tour Code: KAO-003
+Tour Code: KAO-002

-Religious expression is very prevalent in Kaohsiung, and you will also visit two of its most popular temples.
-The Confucius Temple is situated on serene Lotus Pond, which was so named for the many fragrant lotus flowers growing in the water.
-Completed in 1976, the majestic structure is Taiwan's largest Confucian temple and expresses a deep reverence for China's beloved sage.
+Your tour resumes with a drive back to Kaohsiung to the Confucius Temple, situated on serene Lotus Pond, so named for the many fragrant lotus flowers growing in the water.
+Completed in 1976, this majestic structure is Taiwan's largest Confucian temple and expresses a deep reverence for China's beloved sage.
 The design reflects that of a temple in the Shandong Province, the philosopher's homeland.

 You will also visit Chiming Tang, another Taiwanese temple constructed in the 1970s.
 Several different gods are worshipped here, including humanized gods of influential historic figures, such as Confucius.

 Following your time at Chiming Tang, you will transfer back to the pier where your tour concludes.

 Please note: This tour includes approximately 3 1/2 hours of moderate to strenuous walking and there are numerous steps to negotiate.
 The tour is not available to wheelchair guests or those with mobility concerns.
 Casual clothing; a hat; sunglasses and flat, comfortable walking shoes are suggested."